 Refuge Point

 Survivors collected here for rescue.
-You can take a short walk through the meadow to the Ghost Village Overlook to see the remains of Halford’s Camp.
+We took a short walk through the meadow to the Ghost Village Overlook to see the remains of Halford’s Camp.
 We saw the remains but thought the overlook was farther out and walked all the way to the point before turning around.
 There is a spot to hike down a steep incline to the Madison River for a closer look.

 Ghost Village Overlook trail